Tre Roberson

-Trerein "Tre" E. Roberson (born October 22, 1992) is a professional gridiron football defensive back for the Calgary Stampeders of the Canadian Football League (CFL).
-He was signed by the Minnesota Vikings as an undrafted free agent following the 2016 NFL Draft.
+Trerein "Tre" E. Roberson (born October 22, 1992) is an American professional football defensive back.
+He most recently played for the Calgary Stampeders of the Canadian Football League (CFL).
+He was signed by the Minnesota Vikings as an undrafted free agent following the 2016 NFL draft.
 He then played for the Stampeders until he signed with the Chicago Bears in 2020.
-Prior to entering the NFL, Roberson was a collegiate quarterback at Indiana University and Illinois State University.
+Prior to entering the NFL, Roberson played college football as a quarterback for the Indiana Hoosiers and the Illinois State Redbirds.
 Roberson had a 3–4 record for his career as the starting quarterback at Indiana and a 23–5 record for Illinois State.

-Roberson played high school football at Lawrence Central High School, where he was a two sport athlete, and won the 2010 Indiana Mr. Football.
+Roberson played high school football at Lawrence Central High School, where he was a two-sport athlete, and won the 2010 Indiana Mr. Football.
 He committed to Indiana University on April 10, 2010, and became the first ever true freshman to start at quarterback for the Hoosiers.
 In June 2014, Roberson announced his intentions to leave Indiana and transfer to Illinois State University of the FCS.

-Early years
+Early life

-Roberson was born on October 22, 1992 to Gajuan Roberson and Monica Highbaugh.
+Roberson was born on October 22, 1992, to Gajuan Roberson and Monica Highbaugh.
 He began his high school career as a student at North Central High School, where he was a member of the basketball team.
 After his freshman year, he transferred to Lawrence Central High School in Indianapolis, Indiana, where he was a member of the football (coached by Jayson West) and basketball (coached by J.R.
 Shelt) teams.
 In his first football season with Lawrence Central, he was thrust into the starting quarterback role in just the second game of the season after the regular starter left the game with an injury.
 With his team trailing 14–0, and playing North Central, Roberson went on to lead the team to a 28–16 second half victory.
 Roberson went on to be the starter for the next 3 years leading his team to a 13–2 record and an appearance in the Indiana Class 5-A football state championship game his senior season, losing 38–19 to Fishers High School.
 With outstanding numbers during his senior season, which saw him complete 144 passes on 237 attempts for 2,611 yards, 24 touchdowns and four interceptions, while also running for 1,950 rushing yards and 21 scores, Roberson was named the 2010 Indiana Mr. Football.
 He received 19 of 50 first place votes from the Indiana Football Coaches Association.
 Roberson beat out Fishers High School quarterback/defensive back Koby Orris, who led his team to the 5A title over Roberson's Lawrence Central team, was second with 13 votes.
 He was also named to the Associated Press All-State football team 2010.